What is plot

 Notifications entered into the Plot system will take some time to propagate to devices.
 The Plot client library will utilize its resources as efficiently as possible.
 This means that it will increase or decrease it’s location update frequency according to a user’s behavior and other circumstances.
 Plot will remain active as long as possible while maintaining a very low energy consumption footprint.
 Expected location accuracy in urban areas will be approximately 60m (65 yards) without making use of GPS.

-When enabled, the plugin will start a background service which will periodically poll the location of the user.
-The location of the user will be determined in a way that minimizes battery usage; instead of GPS the service uses Wifi-triangulation.
-When the user is within the radius of a geofence (default: 200 meters or 220 yards) with a published notification it will present a notification to the user.
-This notification can optionally be modified or filtered.
+When enabled, the plugin makes use of the region monitoring capabilities provided by iOS and some improvements we have added ourselves.
+The location of the user will be determined in a way that minimizes battery usage; GPS is almost never used as the service uses Wifi-triangulation.
+When the user is within the radius of a geofence with a published notification it will present a Local Notification to the user (Local Notifications are faster than Push Notifications and don't require an internet connection).
+The default distance is 200m (220 yards).
+Due to hardware restrictions the minimum distance on the iPhone 4 and earlier iPhone models is 400m.